 It’s not the main street of this town – Jalan Raya is – but surely the most famous and most walked by visitors here.

-Even it being the most touristic area, we have a few fave restaurants here.
+Even though it is the most touristic area, a few of our fave restaurants are located here.

-This might be bit confusing, but we we’ll start here, is actually the end of the road.
-But as you surely know the famous monkey forest, we’ll begin here.
+This might be a bit confusing, but we’ll start here.
+This is actually the end of the road.
+But as you surely know the famous Monkey Forest, we’ll begin here.

 De’Warung

-When you’ll reach uphill look at your right.
+When you reach the uphill, look to your right.
 There’s a hotel called Ubud Inn, simple as that.

-This is a place we happily slept in our first visit to Ubud.
+This is a place we happily slept on our first visit to Ubud.

-Btw, you’ll soon notice Ubud has juice bars in every corner, try them out!
+Btw, you’ll soon notice Ubud has juice bars on every corner, try them out!

 Keep on going after the refreshment.
-I mean, you could also happily dine here, but I’ll lead your further.
+I mean, you could also happily dine here, but I’ll lead you further.

-At the beginning the Jalan Monkey Forest the best restaurants are still on the right side of the road.
+At the beginning of Jalan Monkey Forest, the best restaurants are still on the right side of the road.

-(The beginning still meaning coming back from the monkey forest.)
+(The beginning still means coming back from the Monkey Forest.)

-Many of the restaurants here has changed their names since we’ve been there.
+Many of the restaurants here have changed their names since we’ve been there.

 They also might have switched the concept, so I won’t specify those before getting back to Ubud.